-In 2021, the significant changes to the assumptions underlying the Company's calculation of technical provisions were as follows:
+In 2022, the significant changes to the assumptions underlying the Company's calculation of technical provisions were as follows:

-• Market-driven changes to economic parameters, including changes to risk-free rates as shown in section D.2.2.2.

-- Expense assumptions reflect the long-term best estimate level of expenses based on the current operating model for the business and are updated annually to reflect the most recent expense forecast for the business. - Persistency and mortality assumptions are derived from analysis of recent historic experience data.
+- Market-driven changes to economic parameters, including changes to risk-free rates as shown in section D.2.2.2. and changes to expense inflation. - Expense assumptions reflect the long-term best estimate level of expenses based on the current operating model for the business and are updated annually to reflect the most recent expense forecast for the business. - Persistency assumptions are derived from analysis of recent historic experience data.